 Vance joined MGIC in 1999 and is currently responsible for MGIC sales training efforts, marketing of programs and co-branding efforts.

 Lender Insight – Director, Sales

-Kyle joined MGIC in 1998 and is responsible for product strategy and business development for MGIC’s Lender Insight data analysis and lead generation solutions.
+Kyle joined MGIC in 1998 and is responsible for product strategy and business development for MGIC’s Lender Insight data analysis solution.